 Area of Proficiency.
-Twenty-one semester hours are

-required with a minimum of 15 semester hours in a specific area of studio or art history.
+Twenty-one semester hours are required with a minimum of 15 semester hours in a specific area of studio or art history.
 Twelve of these semester hours must be upper-division credits.

 Art History.
-Six semester hours of ARS upper-division electives are required with one course in art during the 20th century.
+Six semester hours of ARS upper-division electives are required with one 20th-century ARS course.